datacraft-dsc/DEPs/README.md

 =================

-This is the Marketplace Enhancement Proposal project.
-We collect MEPs for Marketplaces, tools and any other related components related with Ocean Protocol Layer 3.
+This is the DEX Enhancement Proposal project.
+We collect DEPs for Marketplaces, tools and any other related components related with Ocean Protocol Layer 3.

-The process to add or change a MEP is the following:
+The process to add or change a DEP is the following:
-- A MEP is created and modified by pull requests according to [C4](./1).
+- A DEP is created and modified by pull requests according to [C4](./1).
-- MEP lifecycle SHOULD follow the lifecycle defined in [COSS](./2).
+- DEP lifecycle SHOULD follow the lifecycle defined in [COSS](./2).
 - Non-cosmetic changes are allowed only on [Raw](./2#raw-meps) and [Draft](./2#draft-meps) specifications.

 # Current MEPs